evilnose/PyRKViewer/README.md

 Usually snake_case is used for function names.
 However, to retain some degree of backwards compatibility for wxPython, subclasses of wxPython classes use PascalCase for their methods, e.g. `Canvas::RegisterAllChildren`.

+## TODOs
+* BUG: If one drag-selects a single node, the focus is brought to the node ID in the form
+* BUG: The handle of a reaction may go out of bounds when a node is being moved.
+Make sure to clip those values.
+* Add option to change reaction line thickness
+* Add all font options for nodes